 Don’t know how to kayak?
 No problem!
 Even kayaking lessons are free!

 We’d love to help you find the best value for your New York City guided tour.
-Get in touch today and we’ll hook you up with a money-saving city sightseeing pass and reserve your spot on one of our award-winning tours.
+Get in touch today and reserve your spot on one of our award-winning tours.